What is Risk Management?

 No, all vendors, contractors and other groups using William and Mary property must show proof of their own insurance.

 What if I want to hold a campus function at an off-campus facility?

 It is strongly recommended that a written contract or memorandum of understanding be prepared that states the responsibilities of both parties.
 In general, the landlord should be responsible for the safe condition of the facility.
-The College of William and Mary should be responsible for only the event and the negligent acts or omissions of its employees and agents.
+The College of William & Mary should be responsible for only the event and the negligent acts or omissions of its employees and agents.
 Items like security, parking and maintenance should be addressed in the contract.
-If the landlord insists that the College of WIlliam and Mary indemnify, hold harmless, or make the property owner an additional insured, the matter must be referred to the Risk Management Office and College Counsel.
-In addition, if requested, Risk Management will send the other party a Certificate of Insurance that will demonstrate the College of William and Mary's insurance coverage.
+If the landlord insists that the College of WIlliam & Mary indemnify, hold harmless, or make the property owner an additional insured, the matter must be referred to the Risk Management Office and University Counsel.
+In addition, if requested, Risk Management will send the other party a Certificate of Insurance that will demonstrate the College of William & Mary's insurance coverage.

 A company/institution is requesting a Certificate of Insurance of Coverage from our department.
 Where would I get this?